D00Movenok/BounceBack/README.md

 The tool is distributed with preconfigured lists of blocked words, blocked and allowed IP addresses.

+For more information on tool usage, you may visit [project's wiki](https://github.com/D00Movenok/BounceBack/wiki).

 ## Features

 * Highly configurable and customizable filters pipeline with boolean-based concatenation of filters will be able to hide your infrastructure from the most keen blue eyes.